 mysqldump -u username -p --single-transaction --quick --lock-tables=false db1 table1 > db1-table1-$(date +%F).sql

 Here’s a breakdown of the

 mysqldump command options used above:

---single-transaction: Issue a BEGIN SQL statement before dumping data from server.
+--single-transaction: Issue a BEGIN SQL statement before dumping data from the server.

 --quick: Enforce dumping tables row by row.
-Added safety for systems with little RAM and/or large databases where storing tables in memory could become problematic.
+This provides added safety for systems with little RAM and/or large databases where storing tables in memory could become problematic.

 --lock-tables=false: Do not lock tables for the backup session.

 /etc/crontab to regularly schedule database backups.

 Create a file to hold the login credentials of the MySQL root user which will be performing the backup.
 Note that the system user whose home directory this file is stored in can be unrelated to any MySQL users.